 (b) for type I diabetes: heredity and autoimmunity.

 People who have relatives with diabetes mellitus (DM) are more likely to develop it themselves than those who have no history of diabetes in their family.
 The reason for this is that hereditary characteristics are passed on from one generation to the next.
 It is difficult, however, to determine the exact percentage of people with diabetes who also have relatives who are afflicted.
-The chances of children developing diabetes do increase, if they have parents who are afflicted, but there is no certainty that they will.
+The chances of children developing diabetes do increase if they have parents who are afflicted, but there is no certainty that they will.
 If one parent has type-I diabetes, a child has a 2%-5% chance of developing DM.
 If a child has Type-I DM, the chances of a brother or a sister developing DM is of the order of 5%-10% (however it may increase to 30% if similar genes are inherited).
 A person with one parent with type-II diabetes has a 25% chance of developing type-II DM during adulthood: if both parents have diabetes it increases to 50%.
 If a person has type-II diabetes the chances of a brother or sister developing it is of the order of 20%-40%.

 Approximately 50%-80% of the people with type-II diabetes are overweight at the time of diagnosis.
-One of the major reasons type-II diabetes develop is overweight.
+One of the major reasons type-II diabetes develops is overweight.
 Excess weight may cause what was only a tendency towards diabetes, to develop into active diabetes.
 The prevention against developing type-II diabetes is maintaining your weight recommended limits.

-Diabetes occur mainly in middle and late life.
+Diabetes occurs mainly in middle and late life.
 Between birth and 20 years of age, 0.1 to 1% of children have diabetes.
 Between the age of 41 and 50, 0.5 to 2% of people have diabetes, while the numbers increase to 2 to 10% among people 61 years of age and older.

-In this condition the body’s immune system (which normally defends the body from disease causing germs etc.) goes a little hay wire and selectively/ mistakenly attacks and destroys some of its own cells, eg., beta cells of the islets of Langerhans in type-I diabetes (associated with the presence of autoantibodies against islet cells in patient’s blood).
+In this condition, the body’s immune system (which normally defends the body from disease-causing germs etc.) goes a little haywire and selectively/ mistakenly attacks and destroys some of its own cells, eg., beta cells of the islets of Langerhans in type-I diabetes (associated with the presence of autoantibodies against islet cells in patient’s blood).
 Certain unclear environmental factors are believed to “trigger” this autoimmune phenomenon is genetically susceptible individuals.